PathFiinder/Interactive-Map/README.md

 # Interactive-Map

-App "Interactive map" created using jVectorMap - http://jvectormap.com/.
+App "Interactive map" is created using jVectorMap - http://jvectormap.com/.
 App let the user to choose countries from all over the world which they have visited.

 Tech Work used:
 - HTML5